Policy last updated

 Mentor selection

 Schools must designate a suitable mentor for every graduate teacher.
 Effective mentor selection is important and will ensure the graduate teacher can fully benefit from the Career Start program.
-Consider:
+Schools must consider:

-• compatibility – is the mentor a good match for your graduate teacher?
-Consider a mentor in the same team as the graduate or who has experience in that part of the school.
+- compatibility – is the mentor a good match for the graduate teacher?
+Mentorship is a relationship that must be built on a foundation of trust and equity.
+Consider a mentor in the same team as the graduate, who has experience in that part of the school or might have similar or relatable experiences.
+Mentors need to be actively teaching to ensure that graduate teachers can observe their mentor in the classroom

-• capacity – does the mentor have other significant roles in your school that may impact on their capacity to support the graduate teacher?
-Are there others who could fill this role?
+- capacity – does the mentor have other significant roles in the school that may impact on their capacity to support the graduate teacher?
+The mentor should have time for deliberate, regular and protected meetings.

 Mentorship models

-• One-to-one – this is a model which allocates a single mentor to a single graduate teacher.
-One-to-one is a model suitable for schools with a large staffing profile that allows for a high degree of flexibility in facilitating backfill.
+- One-to-one – this is a model which allocates a single mentor to a single graduate teacher.
+One-to-one is a model suitable for schools with a staffing profile that can facilitate the appropriate time release backfill.

-• One-to-many – one mentor will support multiple graduate teachers through the program.
-This approach may be preferable for schools that do not have enough experienced teachers available to resource a one-to-one model.
+- One-to-many – one mentor will support multiple graduate teachers through the program.
+This approach may be necessary for schools that do not have enough experienced teachers available to resource a one-to-one model.
+If adopting this model, consider that graduates may feel as though they are being compared to one another.
+Separately connecting graduates with a one-to-one buddy who is not supporting other graduate teachers may assist with this.

 Support for schools